jorgellopez38/Telco_Churn/README.md

 - Paperless billing does not appear to have a big affect on churn rate.

-- Whether or not a customer has phone service doesn't play a significant role in churn.

-- Age and gender do not appear to have a significant affect on churn.
+- Age does not appear to have a significant affect on churn.

-- Monthly charges do appear to influence churn rate.

 # Recommendations